 View Kewanee’s magical wonderland of vivid colors and whimsical lights celebrating the spirit of the Christmas season.
 Open daily 5 p.m. – 10 p.m. through New Years Day.

 Over 200 runners participate in this annual “Hardcore” 5k race held, snow, rain or shine beginning at 8am.

 Throughout the Kankakee County Museum, Christmas trees are decorated by community organizations.
 Yearly, a special theme is added for your enjoyment.
 Come in and view the different arrangements and vote for that special tree.

-You will see many hand crafted items made by the creative minds of the artists that made all of these beautiful items.
-Original art work will include water color and oil paintings, blown and fused glass creations, woodworking, jewelry, hand knits, porcelain paintings and other media.
+You will see many hand crafted items by the creative minds of the artists that made all of these beautiful items.
+Original art work includes water color and oil paintings, blown and fused glass creations, woodworking, jewelry, hand knits, porcelain paintings and other media.